-Oakland County Misdemeanor Lawyer
+Oakland County Misdemeanor Crimes Defense Attorney

 In Michigan, a misdemeanor is a less severe criminal offense than a felony.
 Typically, misdemeanors are crimes punishable by fines and/or jail time not exceeding one year.
 Unlike felonies, which are more severe offenses with harsher penalties, including imprisonment for more than a year, misdemeanors are considered lower-tier crimes but should still be taken very seriously.